How Long Does Applesauce Last In Fridge?

 Inspecting Applesauce Before Eating

-Before indulging in the contents of that applesauce container, it's important to perform a quick inspection.
-First, check the expiration date to ensure it's still within its intended consumption period.
-Even within this date, look for any signs of spoilage such as:
+Before indulging in the contents of that applesauce container, perform a quick inspection.
+First, check the date on the package.
+Even within date, look for any signs of spoilage such as:

 • Mold growth: Any visible fuzzy spots or discoloration on the surface.